linode/docs/docs/guides/platform/manager/service-transfers/index.md

 Service Transfers cannot be [cancelled](#cancelling-service-transfers) once they have been accepted by a receiving account.
 Take care when sharing your Service Transfer token, and only transmit it in a secure manner.
 {{< /caution >}}

-1. If the request is unsuccessful, a list of conditions that are blocking the transfer appears at the top of the page.
+1. If the request is unsuccessful, a list of conditions that are blocking the transfer displays on the Service Transfer page.
 These conditions must be corrected before the transfer can be created, and must be maintained for the transfer to be accepted.
 Here is a full list of conditions that must be met for a successful transfer request:

     - The sending account must not have a past due balance or active Terms of Service violation.